-Next to commission rates, being able to trade the instrument you want is important.
-Firstrade alongside Capital One Investing offer clients Stock Trading, Options Trading and Mutual Funds.
-Looking at mutual funds, Capital One Investing trails Firstrade by 10,989.00 total funds, with Firstrade offering 12191 and Capital One Investing offering 1202.
-Commission free ETFs also should not be forgotten, with Capital One Investing falling behind Firstrade, offering 0 commission free etfs compared to Firstrade's 12.
+Next to commission rates, being able to trade what you want is important.
+Firstrade and Capital One Investing provide clients with Stock Trading, Options Trading and Mutual Funds.
+Looking at mutual funds, Firstrade offers its clients access to 12603 different mutual funds while Capital One Investing has 1149 available funds, a difference of 11,454.
+Commission free ETFs can also be valuable for customers, with Capital One Investing falling behind Firstrade, offering 0 commission free ETFs compared to Firstrade's 703.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 Neither broker offers virtual trading.
-Taking a look at mobile trading, Firstrade offers the iPhone App and Android App while Capital One Investing offers the iPhone App, iPad App and Android App.
+Taking a look at mobile trading, Both Firstrade and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts and Debit Cards at Firstrade while clients at Capital One Investing can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
-On the whole, when it comes to tools, research, and trading on the go, Unfortunately, neither Firstrade nor Capital One Investing received awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.
+Clients can have Checking Accounts and Debit Cards at Firstrade while customers at Capital One Investing can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+On the whole, when it comes to tools, research, and mobile trading, unfortunately, neither Firstrade nor Capital One Investing received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Firstrade boasts 3.50 stars versus Capital One Investing's 3.00 stars.
+Overall, Firstrade takes the upper hand with 4.00 stars over Capital One Investing's 3.50 stars.